joakim/tent-essay-markdown/README.md

 #### Issues

-- Standard Markdown, Tent Flavored Essay Markdown, or (for the sake of argument) support for any flavor of Markdown?
+- Should it support only standard Markdown, Tent Flavored Markdown also, or (for the sake of argument) any flavor of Markdown?
+Keep in mind the requirements for apps wanting to support this post type.
-- Being compatible with Tent Flavored Markdown for `status` posts would allow apps to automagically "upgrade" a `status` post to this post type if it becomes larger than 256 characters.
-Though, `status` post's Tent Flavored Markdown is incompatible with standard Markdown (syntax for emphasis and strikethrough)..
+- Being compatible with Tent Flavored Markdown (used by `status` posts) would allow apps to automagically "upgrade" a `status` post to this post type if it becomes larger than 256 characters.
+(However, see next point..)
+- Tent Flavored Markdown is incompatible with standard Markdown (syntax for emphasis and strikethrough differ).
+- This post type won't get support from all Tent blogging apps, as there's already the `essay` post type that supports HTML only.
+Users will be limited to "Markdown Essay" compatible apps.
+- Other users may also only be able to subscribe to HTML based `essay` posts.
+Apps creating Markdown Essay posts may therefore want to store a compiled HTML copy as an `essay` post to cater to those.
+One would obviously not want to edit the copy!
-- Might not get support from all Tent blogging apps (there's already the Essay post type for HTML only).
-Far from ideal if users are limited to "Essay Markdown compatible" apps to use this.
-Two-way conversion between HTML<->Markdown could offer compatibility between the two post types, but sounds like a dirty workaround.
+- Two-way conversion between HTML<->Markdown could offer compatibility with the `essay` type, and allow editing of either "version", but this sounds like a very dirty and hairy workaround.
-- Markdown is a living markup language with several dialects as well as varying output depending on the implementation used.
-Something to be aware of.
+- Markdown is a non-standardized and living markup language with several dialects as well as differing output depending on the implementation used.
+Just something to be aware of.

 #### Links